The rules and procedures for marking goods are regulated by Federal Law No. 184 of December 27, 2002. According to Article 27 of this law:

 - If a product was imported from outside the Eurasian Economic Union, the marking is applied after the mandatory confirmation procedures as specified by the technical regulations and before the release of the customs declaration.

-The marking must be applied in a customs control zone on the territory of the EAEU.
-Products are placed in a customs warehouse, but due to the high cost of the services of such warehouses, foreign economic activity participants may apply the markings at the facilities of manufacturers or suppliers or in specialized logistics centers in countries outside the EAEU.
+The marking must be applied in a customs control zone on the territory of the EAC.
+Products are placed in a customs warehouse, but due to the high cost of the services of such warehouses, foreign economic activity participants may apply the markings at the facilities of manufacturers or suppliers or in specialized logistics centers in countries outside the EAC.

 To date, the list of technical regulations of the Eurasian Customs Union (TR CU) consists of 47 regulations: